 The rest of Chelsea is a pretty, pedestrian-friendly area in an excellent central location for getting around the rest of Manhattan.
 It’s a relaxed and low-key part of the city, so it’s a decent mid-range option for families.

-You Should Stay in Chelsea and The Meatpacking District If you want to stay in one of New York’s nightlife centers.; you’re looking for great modern Art galleries.; you want a pretty and pedestrian-friendly part of manhattan.; you want to stay near Madison Square Garden.
+Stay in Chelsea and The Meatpacking District If you want to stay in one of New York’s nightlife centers.; you’re looking for great modern Art galleries.; you want a pretty and pedestrian-friendly part of manhattan.; you want to stay near Madison Square Garden.

 Best places to stay in Chelsea: